-Key Management Personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and are represented by the Governing Body and the Senior Leadership team which in 2020/21 comprises the Principal, the Director of Finance and Estates, the Director of Finance and the Deputy Principals.
+Key Management Personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and are represented by the Governing Body and the Senior Leadership team which in 2021/22 comprises the Principal, the Director of Finance and Human Resources, and the Deputy Principals.
 Staff costs include compensation paid to Key Management Personnel for loss of office.

+2022 No. 2021 No.

-Emoluments of Key management personnel, Accounting Officer 2021 No. 2020 No. The number of key management personnel including the Accounting Officer was: 6 7 6 7
+Emoluments of Key management personnel, Accounting Officer NO. NO.

+The number of key management personnel including the Accounting Officer was: 5 6

+5 6

 8 Staff costs - Group and College

 Key management personnel compensation is made up as follows:

-2021 2020

-£'000 £'000
+2022 £'000 2021 £'000

-Basic Salary 448 503
+Basic Salary 485 448

-Employers national insurance contributions 56 63
+Employers national insurance contributions 63 56

-Pension contributions 103 113
+Pension contributions 113 103

-Total Key Management Personnel compensation 607 679
+Total Key Management Personnel compensation 661 607